 There are a few states which have enacted or proposed laws related to executor or fiduciary rights to digital assets.
 The laws are not uniform, however, they all seem to be aimed at increasing estate representative’s rights to access digital accounts or assets.
 Georgia does not have “digital asset” legislation in place, which means that company’s individual user agreements – and not executors – control online information and accounts.

 Not surprisingly, there are as many policies on accessing and controlling online information as there are different organizations.
-Facebook, for example, has a policy stating that a person can manage a decedent’s Facebook account, but only if they had prior consent or as mandated by law.
+Facebook, for example, provides its users with the options to memorialize their account and appoint a legacy contact.
+Memorialized accounts are a platform for friends and family to share memories after the account holder has passed away.
+The word “Remembering” will appear next to the person’s name on their profile.
+Depending on the page’s settings, friends can continue to see the content shared (it will no longer be available publicly), and the designated legacy contact can begin to manage the account.
 [SEE UPDATE].
 Twitter allows estate representatives or immediate family members to manage a person’s account after they have died.
 For LinkedIn, the company allows individuals to handle other people’s accounts “as permitted by law” or “as necessary to comply with the law.”
 Google only allows authorized representatives to access others’ accounts “in rare cases.”
 Amazon does not appear to have a comprehensive policy on account use, but the company’s licensing agreement for Amazon Kindle specifies that an individual cannot “sell, rent, lease, distribute, broadcast, sub-license, or otherwise assign any rights to the Digital Content or any portion of it to any third party.”